audrie-nielsen/calculator_microservice/README.md

   res = socket.recv().decode('ASCII')

-For a more in depth explanation and a UML Sequence Diagram for this program see Wiki Page 'Implementing this Microservice'.
+For a more in depth explanation see Wiki Page 'Implementing this Microservice'.
+For a UML Sequence Diagram for this program see Wiki Page 'UML Sequence Diagram'.